 Below is a general overview of what each of the different conference tracks will be covering.
 Please contact the FPA Staff Liaison for more information.

 FPA loyalty surveys have consistently found that members value a strong government relations program.
-Can your chapter be doing more to promote the financial planning profession and protect the interests of investing public?
+Can your chapter be doing more to promote the financial planning profession?

-Chapter presidents-elect face unique leadership issues such as developing and working with their Board, running effective board meetings, creating and implementing their chapter's strategic plan and preparing for succession.
+Chapter presidents-elect face unique leadership issues such as developing and working with their Board and chapter volunteers, succession planning, and creating and implementing their chapter's strategic plan.
 This track will incorporate several formats to create an interactive environment for learning and time for sharing best ideas and processes.
-This year the track has a heavy focus on strategic planning and leadership development, both critical areas for chapter success..
-Participants will take away lots of resources to help them guide their chapter and have a successful year.
-While this track is focused towards incoming Presidents-Elect, experienced Presidents are encouraged to come share their experience and expertise.
-Chapter presidents-elect this is a great way to prepare for your new leadership role!.
+Participants will take away lots of resources, best practices and strategies to help them guide their chapter and have a successful year.
+Chapter presidents-elect this is a great way to prepare for your new leadership role!

 FPA Staff Liaison: Jennifer Harris

 New Pro Bono Leaders may apply for the Foundation for Financial Planning CLC sponsorship grant!
 This will cover Chapter Leaders Conference registration and housing fees for two nights for one representative per chapter.
 Please note: space is limited and it is on a first come first serve basis.
 To request sponsorship for the Pro Bono Track please email FPA Pro Bono.

 To be a chapter pro bono director is to be a pioneer.
 It may mean recruiting volunteers who have no experience working with pro bono clients, forging ties with nonprofits that don’t know what financial planning is, and creating an organization and structure from scratch.
 Trying to help people in need is not easy!